Get more stuff like this

 Something went wrong.

 Are you looking to deepen your understanding of microservices for software engineering?
-We have 3 video tutorials on microservices, giving you a chance to learn from the best…Netflix, Google, and Amazon!
+We have 3 video tutorials on basics of microservices, giving you a chance to learn from the best…Netflix, Google, and Amazon!

 From the excerpt, here’s what Josh covers: